"Before one can become supernormal, one has to become normal."

 IST is an interactive technique practiced in pairs: a client and a facilitator.
-It is a process of self-exploration which closely integrates a therapeutic dimension and metaphysical dimension.
-As such, IST covers a wide range of applications, from regression and past-life therapy to meditation states aimed at mapping consciousness and connection with high spiritual beings.
+It is a process of self-exploration that closely integrates the psychological and metaphysical dimensions.

 What happens in IST?
 What are the main experiences occurring in IST?

 In the inner space of IST, clients typically re-visit early childhood and past-life experiences.
 Here, they find and resolve samskaras; imprints left in the psyche by emotionally-charged experiences.
-This process leads to profound openings and realizations – beyond the resolution of emotional issues, to metaphysical shifts.
-This can bring about profound inner shifts and the discovery of completely new life directions.
+This process typically leads to profound openings, realizations and metaphysical shifts, bringing completely new life directions.

 IST can also be used as a tool for psychological exploration, unveiling and dealing with subpersonalities (or 'characters'), reaching a state of 'clear vision' of the overall personality – a state of higher self-understanding and maturity.

-The Inner Space of IST is achieved through an activation of the third eye, central switch of the body of energy and gateway to a whole spectrum of experiences of consciousness.
-To many clients, IST sessions are the opportunity to discover completely new aspects of themselves: vast spaces of consciousness in which they naturally connect to higher, spiritual parts of themselves.
-This is often accompanied by the development of a new sensitivity and of non-physical perception, especially when IST is done in conjunction with the rest of the Clairvision work.
+The Inner Space of IST is reached through an activation of the third eye, central switch of the body of energy and gateway to a whole spectrum of experiences of consciousness.
+To many clients, IST sessions offer an opportunity to discover completely new aspects of themselves: vast spaces of consciousness in which they naturally connect to higher, spiritual realities.
+This is often accompanied by the development of a new sensitivity to non-physical perception, especially when IST is done in conjunction with the rest of the Clairvision work.

-More advanced levels of IST deal with mapping consciousness, establishing various cosmological references, discovering higher realms of the Spirit, connecting to high spiritual beings, putting into practice the processes of inner alchemy part of the Clairvision work.
+More advanced levels of IST deal with mapping consciousness, establishing various cosmological references, discovering higher realms of the Spirit, and connecting to high spiritual beings.
+In this regard, IST is a key technique in the subtle inner alchemy processes that are integral to the Clairvision work.

 What are the aims of IST?
 Before anything else, freedom!
 Freedom from emotional reactions and conditioning.
-Through the thorough exploration of one's psychological makeup comes the capacity to differentiate superimposed reactions from the spontaneity of the Self.
+Through the thorough exploration of your inner world of consciousness comes the capacity to differentiate reactions from the spontaneity of the Spirit.
 IST allows you to become aware of samskaras and to see in great detail:

 As samskaras are revealed through the IST process, they lose a great deal of their power to affect your life.
-Inner blocks and negative conditioning are neutralized.
+Inner blocks and unconscious patterns of behavior are neutralized.
 You let go of a number of neurotic features, which transforms your ways of relating to others.
-A whole facade of illusory aspects falls, and you start living closer to your Self.
+A whole facade of illusory aspects falls, and you start living closer to your higher self.

-Apart from this main purpose – that of moving towards psychological freedom through disempowering samskaras – other important benefits can result from this regression work.
+Apart from this main purpose – that of moving towards emotional and energetic freedom through disempowering samskaras – other important benefits can result from this regression work.

 In an IST course, third eye work is an inherent part of IST.
 There are also specific third eye practices first encountered in an 'Awakening the Third Eye' workshop, which are further built on during the course.